s-swart/sara-chatbot/README.md

 - Pass it to OpenAI with Sara’s assistant instructions
 - Return a helpful response
 - Optionally log the interaction and email

 ---

+## 📊 Logging Architecture

+The chatbot uses client-side logging to capture key interaction data and send it to a Google Sheets webhook for review and analysis.

+**Flow:**

+1. 🧠 User sends a message or submits their email via the chat UI (`page.tsx`)
+2. 🔐 A `sessionId` is generated (if not already present) and persisted in `localStorage`
+3. 📤 The frontend sends a POST request to `/api/log` with:
+   - `userInput` and `botReply` (for chat interactions)
+   - or `email` (for follow-up)
+   - plus `sessionId`, `userAgent`, and `ip`
+4. 📄 The `/api/log` route formats and forwards the data to a configured Google Sheets webhook
+5. 📊 Google Sheets receives the data for review, grouped by session ID

+This setup enables full visibility into chatbot usage while respecting user privacy.

+---